 How Social Security and Medicare Reduce Inequality

-Income inequality has become a major discussion topic in the United States as the discrepancy in financial resources between rich and poor has grown.
-For people age 65 and over, the gap is substantial but less pronounced than it would otherwise be thanks to Social Security and Medicare, which mitigate disparities in income distribution.
+Income inequality is a major public policy issue in the United States as the gap in financial resources between rich and poor grows.
+For people aged 65 and older, the gap—while substantial—is less pronounced because of Social Security and Medicare, which mitigate disparities in income distribution.
 Without these programs, the financial status of older Americans would look very different.